-It's the Brisbane City Sights bus tour and it covers the central business district from Post Office Square to various points north of Brisbane River all the way to Mt Coot-tha before heading south and crossing the river to the arts and entertainment precinct of South Bank.
+The Brisbane City Sights bus tour and covers the central business district from Post Office Square to various points north of Brisbane River all the way to Mt Coot-tha before heading south and crossing the river to the arts and entertainment precinct of South Bank.

 At several points along Brisbane River you can transfer to a CityCat ferry and cruise the Brisbane River ferry routes.